sf-explorer/documentation/README.md

 Productivity tool for Salesforce admins and devs

-[Salesforce Explorer](https://chromewebstore.google.com/detail/salesforce-explorer/eabpolgjfkpchgffbkiedgfemcgbnbde) is a chrome extension that brings a number of setup enhancements with:
+[Salesforce Explorer](https://app.sf-explorer.com) is available as a web application and Chrome extension that brings a number of setup enhancements with:
 * excel like capabilities (pivot, sort, grouping,...)
 * a focus on usability/innovation
 * enhanced object manager